-Chapter 7 provides country factsheets on the Green Growth Index and performance on green growth dimensions, categories, and indicators for the 119 countries which data availability allowed computation of overall scores and ranks.
+Chapter 5 provides details of the expert consultations that were conducted to review the green growth indicators for the 2021 and performance on green growth dimensions, categories, and indicators for the 119 countries which data availability allowed computation of overall scores and ranks.
 This chapter also compares the green growth performance of a country with its peer countries in region, sub-region, income, and HDI groups.